 You can see models of the two cis-trans isomers of but-2-ene.
 This alkene has cis-trans isomers because each carbon atom involved in the C=C bond has two different groups attached.

-For comparison, you can also see a model of but-1-ene, which does not form these isomers.
+For comparison, you can also see a model of but-1-ene.

 You should be prepared to identify cis-trans isomers for simple organic compounds like these for your examinations, and you should also be able to name them.